pyaestk/Techdebt-hotspot/README.md

-# Technical Debt Hotspot Dashboard
+# Potential Maintainability related Technical Debt Hotspot Dashboard

 Streamlit dashboard for surfacing **potential technical debt hotspots** in a GitHub repository by combining heuristic indicators from: